Bound for Glory (2010): Preliminary matches

 The next match featured Ink Inc. (Jesse Neal and Shannon Moore) going up against Eric Young and Orlando Jordan.
 During his entrance, Young brought the so-called "TNA Rule Book" to the ring.
-A much playful Young played his shenanigans, such as assuming the referee's duties, turning on his partner to help Ink Inc and taking advise from the "TNA Rule Book" during the match.
+A much playful Young played his shenanigans, such as assuming the referee's duties, turning on his partner to help Ink Inc and taking advice from the "TNA Rule Book" during the match.
 One comedic moment in the match, a match which displayed alternating offense, was where Ink Inc turned on Young and jerked him and Jordan front-and-back on the top rope.
 With Young still defecting to their side, Ink Inc eventually capitalized executing their Samoan drop-Mooregasm combination finisher.
 After the match, Young celebrated with Ink Inc in front of Jordan, who wasn't pleased.

 Jay Lethal defended the TNA X Division Championship against Douglas Williams in the fourth and following contest.
 Williams dominated the match from a technical standpoint.
 On the defensive, Lethal constantly attempted to turn the tables, but Williams one-upped him.
 At one point, Williams almost won with the Chaos Theory out of the ring corner.
 In the end, Williams attempted a Hurricanrana off the top rope but Lethal reversed it into a sunset flip roll up on the canvas to retain the title.
 After the match, Lethal exited through the crowd and encountered an attack from Robbie E, who was accompanied by Cookie.
 Robbie attacked Lethal back to the ring and executed a jumping cutter on him.
 Robbie, with the X-Division Title, alleged that Lethal was an embarrassment to New Jersey and made his intentions clear that he was going to win the title.